AlannaParsons/new_final_project/planner/PLANNING.md

     info under each template
 }

+limitations -
+    notes and goals cannot currently handle multiple pages? ranking - # of ranks will be static after creation

 # Current
     - goals
         - simple version in place. make page for goals that arent daily? bigger goal specific page?